allenai/rslearn_projects/convert_satlas_webmercator_to_rslearn/README.md

 This project is for converting the various Satlas application training datasets (wind turbines, solar farms, marine infrastructure) to rslearn format.

+TODO: this project should be moved to one_off_projects in the near-future since the conversion is complete and this code does not need to be maintained anymore.

 Wind Turbines
 -------------